 Contract documents are required for every transportation systems project.
 Contract documents are unique for each project conforming to the work being performed.
 Contract documents must be in compliance with Federal Regulations and State Statute.
 The technical specifications included in the contract documents are essential documents as the specifications dictate the controls for the work, materials, construction methods and basis of payment necessary for the defined items of work.

 The advertising process, which has to be in compliance with State statue and Federal regulations, allows the DOT to award contracts for the construction of transportation systems.
 Further, the advertising process allows the DOT to request and receive Federal funds for its construction program.

-Each month Invitation For Bids, Planholders, Apparent Low Bids and Bid Tabulations will be posted.
-Invitation For Bids will be posted 4 weeks prior to the Bid Opening.
-Planholders will be posted 10 days prior to the Bid Opening.
+Each month the Advertisement, Apparent Low Bids and Bid Tabulations will be posted.
+The Advertisement will be posted 4 weeks prior to the Bid Opening.
 Apparent Low Bids will be posted immediately following the Bid opening.
-Bid Tabulations will be posted Quarterly.
+Bid Tabulations will be posted once projects have been awarded.

 It is not necessary for a contractor to have the license classification(s) alluded to on the individual Federal-Aid funded projects in order to submit a bid on the project.
 Any contractor bidding on a New Mexico highway project involving the expenditure of federal funds shall submit the required license(s) after receiving the Preliminary Notice of Award and prior to the issuance of the Notice to Proceed.
 Licenses may be obtained from the New Mexico Construction Industries Division.
 It is the responsibility of the Contractor to pay whatever fees and to take whatever measures are available by rule or regulation of the Division to expedite the securing of the required license.